juliusmarminge/raycast-tailwind-picker/README.md

 # Tailwind Color Picker

-A simple color picker for Tailwind CSS.
+A simple color picker for Tailwind CSS and Radix UI color palettes.

+## How it works

+The extension is built in 2 parts:

+1. A Swift package that provides a native color picker.
+The picked color is then logged to stdout.
+2. The actual Raycast extension which invokes the native color picker, reads the stdout to get the picked RGBA color.
+It then translates the color to the closest color in the Tailwind or Radix UI color palette.

-## Getting started
+## Devlopment

 This is a Turborepo with two workspaces, the root Raycast extension as well as a Swift package for the color picker.